 The United States Supreme Court has consistently defended the right to anonymous speech in a variety of contexts, noting that "[a]nonymity is a shield from the tyranny of the majority . . . [that] exemplifies the purpose [of the First Amendment] to protect unpopular individuals from retaliation . . . at the hand of an intolerant society."
 McIntyre v.
 Ohio Elections Comm'n, 514 U.S. 334, 357 (1995).
-See also Talley v.
-California, 362 U.S. 60, 64 (1960) (finding a municipal ordinance requiring identification on hand-bills unconstitutional, noting that "[a]nonymous pamphlets, leaflets, brochures and even books have played an important role in the progress of mankind").
 Anonymity receives the same constitutional protection whether the means of communication is a political leaflet or an Internet message board or an email.
 See Reno v.
-ACLU, 521 U.S. 844, 870 (1997).
+ACLU, 521 U.S. 844, 870 (1997); Anonymous Online Speakers, 661 F.3d at 1173.
 See also, e.g., Doe v.
 2theMart.com, 140 F. Supp.
 2d 1088, 1093 (W.D.
 Wash.
 2001) ("The right to speak anonymously extends to speech via the Internet.
 Internet anonymity facilitates the rich, diverse, and far ranging exchange of ideas.").
-These fundamental rights protect anonymous speakers from forced identification, be they from overbroad statutes or unwarranted discovery requests.
+These fundamental rights protect anonymous speakers from forced identification, either from overbroad statutes or unwarranted discovery requests.

-Email addresses that appear to reflect an individual's name are entitled to just as much protection as email addresses that do not.
-By its very request for identity information associated with every email address listed in the subpoenas, Chevron apparently agrees that the identity of each account holder remains in dispute.
-In a statement to the San Francisco Chronicle, Chevron admitted as much, explaining that the company seeks the identities behind the accounts because it "is trying to find out whether some of the e-mail addresses actually belong to key figures in the case[.]"
+Email addresses that appear to reflect an individual's name are entitled to just as much protection as those that do not.
+And in a statement to the San Francisco Chronicle, Chevron confirmed that the identity of each account holder remains in dispute, explaining that the company seeks the identities behind the accounts because it "is trying to find out whether some of the e-mail addresses actually belong to key figures in the case[.]"11